 Catherine Blackmore, GVP of Customer Success at Oracle Marketing Cloud, is an avid writer and speaker on the topic of customer success.
 Not only does she discuss what customer success is all about and its importance, but she often expands on how to actually implement it as a function in your organization.
 As someone with a lot of experience leading Customer Success teams, she knows it is an operational need to have a CS team when your company is growing.
 Catherine has also spoken about the evolution of customer success, including its current phase, “Age of the CS Technologist,” which is all about leveraging data to drive business.
 Find Catherine Blackmore on LinkedIn and Twitter.

 8. Tim Schukar

 Gainsight’s Tim Schukar, a Client Outcomes Manager, believes implementing a Customer Success team begins with defining the team’s value proposition, including identifying its impact on revenue, and cost and risk reduction.
 Additionally, he writes about how to use financial metrics to monitor customer success.
 Schukar’s analysis and helpful step-by-step computations of these metrics include the addition of CRC (Customer Retention Costs) to the list of values you should be using, a list that traditionally only took into account Marketing and Sales costs.
-Tim was a panelist on our webinar last year where we discussed the state of customer success and 2017 trends.
+Find Tim Schukar on LinkedIn and Twitter.